 This year of the degree is designed to help you ground your historical knowledge.
 Your modules will also provide you with a broad background to help you think about art in historical contexts.

 History of Art

-In addition to the above you will also need to complete our online Academic Integrity module.
-This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.
+This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will: